 During the performance, Ba sat on a wooden platform that was placed on top of a boiling wok, in a meditative posture; covered by a giant cylindrical metal lid.

 After thirty minutes of being enclosed in the metal lid while sitting on the boiling wok, bangs were heard coming from the lid.
 The lid was opened, and Ba was taken out by devotees in an unconscious state.

-He died from second-degree burns and a heart attack before an ambulance had arrived.
+He died from second-degree burns and heart attack before an ambulance had arrived.

 According to his youngest son, his father had been performing the 'human steaming' ritual for more than ten years.
-His family concerned about his health situation had repeatedly begged him to stop it.
+His family concerned about his health situation had repeatedly begged him to stop doing it